MRU-F2025-COMP3504/mru-exchange/README.md

     - If the host is using the Windows operating system, the host must install and use [Docker Desktop](https://www.docker.com/products/docker-desktop/) to run the application.
     - If using docker is not an option, the application can be run using `vite`.
 See [below](#development) for more information.

+We use [Git](https://git-scm.com/) for version control and manage code changes.
-For the host to read (e.g., `git clone`) or make changes to this repository, the host must have [Git](https://git-scm.com/) installed.
+For the host to read (e.g., `git clone`) or make changes to this repository, the host must have Git installed.
 If you are working in a development environment, cloning the repository via HTTPS can be used.
 Using [SSH](https://en.wikipedia.org/wiki/Secure_Shell) to access the repository is optional.
 See [below](#clone-repository-1) for more information.

 - The SSH client should be pre-installed on Windows, macOS, and Linux operating systems.
 - See the [attached installation instructions](https://git-scm.com/install/windows) for how to install `git`.

 Git must be configured and linked with a GitHub account.
-If the host is using SSH to access the repository, it must be configured using public and private keys with the account.
+If the host is using SSH to access the repository, Git must be configured using a public and private key linked with the account.
 - See the [attached instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) for how to configure SSH with a GitHub account.

 The application offers two environment configurations (i.e., development and production).